 On July 19, 2024, the world witnessed one of the most widespread IT outages in history.
 What began as a routine security update from CrowdStrike cascaded into a global catastrophe affecting millions of Windows systems and Azure cloud services.
 This incident provides critical lessons about software distribution, testing procedures, and the interconnected nature of modern IT infrastructure.

-The Incident Overview At approximately 04:09 UTC on July 19, 2024, CrowdStrike pushed a configuration update to their Falcon Sensor security software.
+At approximately 04:09 UTC on July 19, 2024, CrowdStrike pushed a configuration update to their Falcon Sensor security software.
+Within minutes, Windows systems worldwide began experiencing the infamous “Blue Screen of Death” (BSOD), entering an endless boot loop.
+The impact was immediate and devastating.

 On June 13, 2023, Amazon Web Services experienced a significant outage in its US-EAST-1 region that impacted DynamoDB and several other services, causing widespread disruptions across the internet.
 This incident serves as a critical case study in cloud infrastructure resilience, single points of failure, and the importance of multi-region architecture.

-The Incident Overview The outage began at approximately 2:40 PM EDT and lasted for several hours, with some services experiencing degraded performance for even longer.
+The outage began at approximately 2:40 PM EDT and lasted for several hours, with some services experiencing degraded performance for even longer.
+US-EAST-1, located in Northern Virginia, is AWS’s largest and oldest region, hosting a substantial portion of the internet’s infrastructure.

 Continuous Deployment (CD) automates the software release process, enabling teams to deploy code changes to production quickly, reliably, and with minimal manual intervention.
 A well-designed CD pipeline reduces deployment risk, increases velocity, and improves software quality.
 This comprehensive guide will walk you through setting up a production-ready continuous deployment pipeline.